MeaningCloud/meaningcloud-php/README.md

 ### Configuration

 The only thing you need to start using MeaningCloud's APIs is to log into MeaningCloud (by registering or using other services to log in).
-Once you've done that, you will be given a license key (https://www.meaningcloud.com/developer/account/subscription).
+Once you've done that, you will be given a [license key](https://www.meaningcloud.com/developer/account/subscription).
 Copy it and paste it in the corresponding place in the code, select the API you want to use and the parameters you want to use, and that's it.

 You can find all the technical documentation about the APIs in the API section of the website: https://www.meaningcloud.com/developer/apis

-Some resources are included in vertical (https://www.meaningcloud.com/developer/documentation/vertical-packs) or language packs (https://www.meaningcloud.com/developer/documentation/language-packs).
+Some resources are included in [vertical](https://www.meaningcloud.com/developer/documentation/vertical-packs) or [language packs](https://www.meaningcloud.com/developer/documentation/language-packs).
 To use them, you have to have access to them, either by requesting the 30-day period free trial we give for all of them or by subscribing to the corresponding pack.

 We are always available at support@meaningcloud.com